Thermal fluctuations in antiferromagnetic nanostructures: Abstract

 \section{Abstract}

-A theoretical model is developed that can accurately evaluate the effects of thermal fluctuations in antiferromagnetic (AFM) nano-particles.
+A theoretical model is developed that can accurately analyze the effects of thermal fluctuations in antiferromagnetic (AFM) nano-particles.
 The approach is based on Fourier series representation of the random effective field with cut-off frequencies of physical origin at low and high limits while satisfying the fluctuation-dissipation theorem at the same time.
 When coupled with the formalism of a Langevin dynamical equation, it can describe the stochastic N\'{e}el vector dynamics with the AFM parameters, circumventing the arbitrariness of the commonly used treatments in the micro-magnetic simulations.
-Subsequent application of the model to the spontaneous N\'{e}el vector switching enables a thermal stability analysis of the AFM states.
-The numerical simulation shows that the AFM states are much less prone to the thermally induced accidental flips than the ferromagnetic counterparts.
+Subsequent application of the model to spontaneous N\'{e}el vector switching provides a thermal stability analysis of the AFM states.
+The numerical simulation shows that the AFM states are much less prone to the thermally induced accidental flips than the ferromagnetic counterparts, suggesting a longer retention time for the former.